FChannel0/FChannel-Server/README.md

 _POST VARIOUS NOTABLE CONFIG OPTIONS THE HOST MAY WANT TO CHANGE IN CONFIGURATION, AS WELL AS ANY SECURITY SETTINGS HERE._

+## Server Update

+_PROVIDE INSTRUCTIONS FOR UPDATING THE SERVER TO THE LATEST VERSION HERE._

 ## Networking

 ### NGINX Template

-_PROVIDE A BASIC NGINX TEMPLATE HERE_
+_PROVIDE A BASIC NGINX TEMPLATE TWEAKED FOR FCHANNEL HERE_

 ### Apache

-_PROVIDE A BASIC APACHE TEMPLATE HERE_
+_PROVIDE A BASIC APACHE TEMPLATE TWEAKED FOR FCHANNEL HERE_

 ### Caddy

-_PROVIDE A BASIC CADDYv2 TEMPLATE HERE_
+_PROVIDE A BASIC CADDYv2 TEMPLATE TWEAKED FOR FCHANNEL HERE_